About the Company

 ITNY achieves its public arts and education mission by:

-- Commissioning and performing new choreography of pieces created by recognized and emerging dance and ice skating choreographers.
-The company has created exclusive works by choreographers Elisa Angeli, Lorna Brown, and Joel Dear; modern dance choreographers Jacqulyn Buglisi, Twyla Tharp, Lar Lubovitch, David Parsons, and Jody Sperling; performance artist Ann Carlson, McKnight Choreographer Fellow Deneane Richburg, and ballet great Edward Villella.
-We have exciting collaborations with choreographer and dancer Kolton Krouse, singer Alicia Hall Moran, and continued new media explorations with artist and technologist LaJune McMillian ahead.
+• Commissioning and performing new pieces created by recognized and emerging dance and ice skating choreographers.
+The company has created exclusive works by choreographers as varied as well-known skating choreographers Elisa Angeli, Lorna Brown, and Joel Dear, modern dance choreographers Jacqulyn Buglisi, Elisa Monte, David Parsons, and Jody Sperling, performance artist Ann Carlson, McKnight Choreographer Fellow Deneane Richburg, and ballet great Edward Villella.
+We just completed our first commissioned work for the Tree Lighting at Bank of America Winter Village in Bryant Park choreographed by Broadway Dancer Kolton Krouse.

-- Making performances accessible to diverse audiences and presenting dozens of free performances, featuring our current repertory throughout New York City in our City Skate Concerts.
+• Making performances accessible to diverse audiences and presenting dozens of free performances, featuring our current repertory throughout New York City.

-- Offering arts education programs on ice dancing and figure skating for school-aged children in the New York City area through live, in-person evens and online virtual programs, annually serving over 1500 public school students across all 5 boroughs.
+• Offering arts education programs on ice dancing and figure skating for school-aged children in Brooklyn, Queens, Harlem, and Central Park, annually serving 1,000 NYC school students.

-- Collaborating with choreographers, producers, presenters, administrators and advocates from the dance and skating worlds and beyond while exploring creatively exciting relationships with artists from theatre, music, circus and new media disciplines.
+• Collaborating with choreographers, producers, presenters, administrators, and advocates from the dance and skating worlds and beyond while exploring creatively exciting relationships with artists from theatre, music, and new media disciplines.

 How we started